BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.37 =

+* Added a global Property Fees setting to show or hide fee details and fee-inclusive pricing across the frontend.
+* Added unit square footage display support so unit listings can include unit-level square footage details.

 = 0.36.5 =